-- Undertakes to entrust the machine exclusively to suitably trained and qualified personnel; - Undertakes to inform his personnel in a suitable way about the application and observance of the safety instructions.
-With that aim, he undertakes to ensure that everyone knows the use and safety instructions for his own duties; - Personnel must observe all the danger and caution indications shown on the machine. - Personnel must not carry out, on their own initiative, operations or interventions that are not within their province. - Personnel must inform their superiors of every problem or dangerous situation that may arise. - The assembly of parts of other makes, or any modifications, can alter the characteristics of the machine and hence compromise operating safety.
-The manufacturer therefore declines any and every responsibility for any damage that may be caused by the use of non-original parts.
+- ➤ Undertakes to entrust the machine exclusively to suitably trained and qualified personnel. - ➤ Must take all the measures necessary to prevent unauthorised people gaining access to the machine. - ➤ Undertakes to inform his personnel in a suitable way about the application and observance of the safety instructions.
+With that aim, he undertakes to ensure that everyone knows the use and safety instructions for his own duties. - Must inform the manufacturer if faults or malfunctioning of the accident prevention systems are noticed, along with any presumed danger situation. - Personnel must always use the personal protective equipment envisaged by legislation and follow the indications given in this manual. - Personnel must follow all the danger and caution indications shown on the machine. - ➤ Personnel must not carry out, on their own initiative, operations or interventions that are not within their province. - Personnel are obliged to inform their superiors of every problem or dangerous situation that may arise. - ➤ The assembly of parts of other makes, or any modifications, can alter the characteristics of the machine and hence compromise operating safety.
+The manufacturer therefore declines any and all responsibility for any damage that may be caused by the use of non-original parts.